ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 // Initiate a new listener of type `githubwebhook3:WebhookListener`. listener githubwebhook3:WebhookListener githubListener = new(8080);

-// Attach a service accepting ping, issue opened and repository starred notifications.
+// Attach a service accepting "ping", "issue opened" and "repository starred" notifications.
 @websub:SubscriberServiceConfig {
     path: "/webhook",
     subscribeOnStartUp: true,